 Price: $30 (+fees)

-What to know: The tour is 1.5 hours long
+What to know: The tour is 1.5 hours long; please consult with the MTA for weekend subway schedules and routing changes.

 What to bring: Comfortable walking shoes